CarMoreno/NobelPrizes/README.md

 ### Solution

-There are many ways to solution the above question.
+There are many ways to answer the above questions.
 Personally, I am going to use MongoDB to leverage the format of the data.
 Additionally, I resolved the questions using a MapReduce approach (I know there are situations where it is better to use other kind of strategies)

 The data used was obtained from: http://api.nobelprize.org/v1/laureate.json_